hernad/harbour/README.md

 #### 1.5.3. built-in xBase Data manipulation

 Clipper have raised its popularity with straightforward data manipulation language integrated into language.
 But there is the *catch*.
-This syntax is adjusted for separate data tables and not databases.
-Today, data storage manipulation in business application is dealt by client/server SQL servers.
-Not file-servers.
+This concept is good fit for separate data tables, not databases (related tables).
+Today, SQL system is no-brain solution for structured tata storage.
+The core concept of SQL server is `client/server`.
+File servers are not good solution for shared data access.
 There are remarkable projects (letodb, netio) which provided the access of DBF tables in client/server regime instead file-server.
 But, that approach is long-term also "blind path".
 Why?

 1. Because SQL is standard expected by other data users and applications (other systems within organization)

 2. More important, harbour community has no resources to develop this **VITAL** part of business applicatin.
-Sum all harbour developers and we cannot 1/1.000.000 resources like SQL projects (eg. PostgreSQL, MySQL, Oracle, MSSQL)
+If we sum all harbour developer resources, it is going to be ~ 1/1.000.000 resources available to principal SQL projects (PostgreSQL, MySQL, Oracle, MSSQL).
+SQL is **standard** for business data.

 ## 3. Solution: Make GOOD bridges